 If you frequent our posts, you may detect a common theme: behind the everyday nature of common words, surprising meaning and history often lurk.
 Case in point: this very month of May.

 However, there is another suggestion that the month is not named for these intertwined goddesses at all.
-The Latin poet Ovid claimed that the month may have been named after the Latin word “maiores” which meant “elders” to juxtapose it to the month of June, which was named for the youth, the Latin word “iuniores.”
+The Latin poet Ovid claimed that the month may have been named after the Latin word maiores, ”elders,” to juxtapose it to the month of June, which was named after iuniores, the Latin word for youth.

 The month of May entered English from the Old French in the 1000s.
 In Old English, the month of May and “mother may I” could not be confused because there was another name for the month of May.
 Sadly, we lost the Old English word for the fifth month of the year: þrimilce.
-It literally meant “three milkings” because it was the only month of the year when cows could be milked three times per days.
+It literally meant “three milkings” because it was the only month of the year when cows could be milked three times per day.
 May’s confusion with may (the verb) is a small linguistic coincidence, not a meaningful overlap.
-The verb “may” came from the Old English word, “magan” meaning “to be able” similar to its modern sense.
+The verb may came from the Old English word magan meaning “to be able.”

 What do you think of the two Maias?
 Could you go back to using the Old English word instead?